duncmccl/Ray/README.md

 # Ray
-A C Ray Trace program for simple Primatives
+A C Ray Trace program for simple Primitives

 This program uses the tiny obj loader from:
 	https://github.com/tinyobjloader/tinyobjloader